lupyuen/lupyuen.github.io/src/auto2.md

 Press Enter to shutdown
 ```

-# Output Log for Upstream Build with Crash Analysis
+# Appendix: Output Log for Upstream Build with Crash Analysis

 TODO